 Students needing to make-up a test or exam must contact their faculty member regarding arrangements.
 More information on student and instructor procedures is available on the Testing Center page in ERNIE.

 Copy/Scan to Email machines are located on both the first and second floors.
 The copy function is only available to campus departments using a Department Copy Code.
 You may also scan-to-email for free, on either floor.
 Staff at the Checkout Desk (1st floor) or Computer Commons Help Desk (2nd floor) can assist you with copy/scan to email questions.

 Parking for ERAU students, faculty, and staff is available next to the Library in Parking Lot G. Enter the ERAU campus from the main entrance (Dan Carrell Drive), go straight ahead to the Visitors Center, and turn right.
 You will be in Parking Lot G.

 Library Collections –

-You can request “fun” or even “not fun” books from other libraries in Yavapai County that are members of the Yavapai Library Network.
-These libraries include public, school, and college libraries.
-You may search for books in these libraries using the Library catalog.
-You may place a hold on a book or DVD and have it delivered to the ERAU library or go the library and check it out using your ERAU ID.
-If you meed assistance in placing holds or would like more information on this service, please stop by the ASK Desk or call us at 928-777-3761.
+You can request “fun” or even “not fun” books from member libraries of the Yavapai Library Network which include public, school, and college libraries.
+Search for books, DVDs, and video games using the Library catalog and place a hold on the items.
+After placing your hold, your item is delivered to the ERAU library where you can check it out using your ERAU ID.
+If you need assistance in placing holds, check out this guide on how to place holds, stop by the ASK desk, or call us at 928-777-3761.
 You can also submit a question online to our Librarians.

 ERAU students, faculty and staff may request items through Interlibrary Loan (ILL), using one of the ILL Request Forms on the left side of that page.
 If you think the Hazy Library should purchase a specific title for our collection, please use the Purchase Request Form to submit a purchase suggestion.